IngallsLabUW/QualityControl/README.md

 * A pooled sample run at least three times throughout the run.
 Example label:161018_Poo_PooledSample_1
 * Samples.
 Example label: Date_Smp_AdditionalID_Rep

+*This repository is still a work in progress!
+Thanks for your patience.*

+## Targeted Data Quality Control

 #### Required Input Files

 QE | TQS